 Receive individualized supports from job coaches.
 Tailored assistance is provided to start a new career or become self-employed.

 Get matched with rewarding jobs in your community.
 Work alongside supportive co-worker, and enjoy the benefits of competitive wages.

-Fulfill your work and career goals.
+Achieve your work and career goals!
 Gain a new sense of purpose, pride, and dignity that comes with earning a paycheck.
-Achieve your work and career goals.

-Receive individualized self-advocacy supports from job coaches to assist you with navigating and maintaining your career job.
+Receive individualized self-advocacy supports from job coaches to assist you with navigating and maintaining your employment.

-Meaningful Day Services Program provides Community Development and Career Exploration.
-By utilizing the community as a learning environment you’ll discover opportunities to build real relationships.
-And that relationship in the community can be the difference between sharing joys and dividing burdens… or going it alone. relationships formed during community activities create opportunities for friendship, lifetime companionship and resources for future employment, if desired.
+Meaningful Day Services are individualized community-based activities promoting Community Development and Career Exploration.
+By utilizing the community as a learning environment, you will discover opportunities to grow, learn new skills, explore job opportunities, and meet new people.
+Active engagement in your community can be the difference between sharing joys, and dividing burdens…or going at it alone.
+Networking during community activities also creates opportunities for friendships, lifetime companionship, and resources for future employment, if desired.